paradigmxyz/reth/docs/repo/crates/eth-wire.md

 Now that we know how the types work, let's take a look at how these are utilized in the network.

 ## P2PStream
 The lowest level stream to communicate with other peers is the P2P stream.
-It takes an underlying TCP stream and does the following:
+It takes an underlying Tokio stream and does the following:

 - Tracks and Manages Ping and pong messages and sends them when needed.
 - Keeps track of the SharedCapabilities between the reth node and its peers.